leske42/Foundations/UB/README.md

 ## Part II.
 Is UB the same as Segmentation Fault?

 I purposefully began the second part of my presentation with a question that seems very stupid at first glance.
 I have noticed that UB in the context of 42 curriculum (especially around Libft and the "NULL protection debate") is often discussed as "something in your code that **results in** Segmentation Fault".
-If you look back at the **common examples** list is just presented, you can indeed notice that if you put these in your code in practice, most of it will likely produce a segfault.
-But none of us ever got segfault on integer overflow or omitting a newline from the end of a file, so the answer to the question in the title seems quite straightforward.
+If you look back at the **common examples** list is just presented, you can indeed notice that if you put these in your code *in practice*, some of them will likely produce a segfault.
+But none of us ever got segfault on integer overflow or omitting a newline from the end of a file, so the answer to the question seems quite straightforward.

 But I believe this question, when asked by someone, usually has a deeper meaning behind it.
 And I think the real question being asked here is: